EMI License in Lithuania

 • A license of an electronic money institution (EMI) which is a regular EMI license

-If you aren’t planning to serve the entire EU/EEA just yet, we suggest acquiring a limited activity EMI license that authorizes e-money operations only within the territory of Lithuania.
-This license is designed for startups that have a relatively low volume of electronic money transactions and are looking for a low barrier to entry in order to provide services to consumers based in one country.
-This sort of setup is ideal for testing and experimenting with e-money products before expanding into new markets.
-Restricted institutions are subject to more relaxed licensing and management requirements but are restricted when it comes to maintaining average outstanding electronic money and/or turnover of payment transactions.
+If you do not yet plan to cover the whole EU/EEA market, it is recommended to obtain a limited activity EMI license, allowing e-money operations solely within the territory of the Republic of Lithuania.
+The license is intended for startups that have relatively low volumes of electronic money transactions and seek a low barrier to entry with the aim of providing services to consumers based in one country.
+The kind of arrangement is ideal for testing and piloting e-money products before undertaking any rollout into newer territories.
+Limited institutions are subjected to lighter licensing and management arrangements but are restricted in terms of maintaining average outstanding electronic money and/or turnover of payment transactions.

-Advantages of Holding a Lithuanian EMI License
+Advantages of Acquiring a Lithuanian EMI License

-• The country is home to a highly skilled workforce with strong work ethics, particularly in IT and financial technology sectors, providing an environment favorable to innovation and technological developments
+• The country is home to a highly skilled workforce with strong work ethics, particularly in IT and financial technology sectors, providing an environment favorable to innovation and technological developments.

-• Compared to some other EU jurisdictions, Lithuania offers a cost-effective business environment with lower operational costs, thanks to the favorable tax regime, streamlined bureaucratic processes, and fairly competitive labor costs
+• Compared to some other EU jurisdictions, Lithuania offers a cost-effective business environment with lower operational costs, thanks to the favorable tax regime, streamlined bureaucratic processes, and fairly competitive labor costs.

 Regulations for E-Money Institutions in Lithuania

-Lithuania is known for fintech-friendly regulations, imposed by the Bank of Lithuania, the award-winning authority that constantly and relentlessly looks for ways to improve its value proposition for innovative businesses.
-The country’s regulatory framework aligns properly with the directives and standards set out by the EU, and you can expect a harmonic environment favorable to the growth of your EMI within Lithuania and beyond.
-Such an environment creates clarity and facilitates consistency for EMIs wherever in Europe they decide to operate which leads to a greater focus on innovation, streamlined operations, and reduced costs.
+The Lithuanian regulatory framework for e-money institutions has been imposed by an award-winning authority—the Bank of Lithuania—which constantly and relentlessly looks for ways to improve its value proposition for innovative businesses.
+Your country’s regulatory framework is correctly aligned with directives and standards outlined by the EU.
+You might expect a harmonious environment for the development of your EMI within Lithuania and beyond.
+Such an environment creates clarity and facilitates consistency for EMIs wherever in Europe they might choose to operate, leading to a greater focus on innovation, streamlined operations, and reduced costs.

 The Lithuanian regulatory framework governing EMI licensees consists of various acts and regulations: